aescarias/aoc/README.md

 ## About aocgen

 aocgen is a personal utility for generating boilerplate for Advent of Code solutions.
 More information about aocgen can be found in its [README](./aocgen/README.md) file.

+## About aocutils

+aocutils includes personal utilities for making Advent of Code less repetitive.
+More information about aocutils can be found in its [README](./aocutils/README.md) file.